-UPDATE ON OUTSTANDING GOVERNANCE ISSUES IDENTIFIED IN PREVIOUS ANNUAL GOVERNANCE STATEMENTS SOURCE ISSUES RESPONSIBLE ACTIONS/PROGRESS STATUS OFFICER AGS Develop an Media and Work has Commenced March 2021/22 Engagement and Marketing 2023 commenced -Engagement with No.4 Consultation plan for TU - introduced a Manager reflecting on the joint consultancy the local authority. staff survey findings and IIP forum - group leaders and Chief also attends.
-Aim to improve engagement and consultation Staff feedback completed AGS Further development Chief Digital March Piece of work Commenced 2021/22 work on handling Officer 2023 being carried Review of handling out on the complaints and of complaints has No.5 investigating resource been completed. complaints.
-Next piece of work needed to to review the investigate complaints. investigation Triangulate this process at stage 2 with FOIA and for consistency in Member enquiry approach and standards needed.
-From 1st AGS Review the customer Media and March Commenced 2021/22 Falls into the Digital service that we as a Marketing 2023 December 2022 No.6 Customer Council provide and Manager Development how we can further of Hwbs - more Transformation improve the workstream - which access to customer journey. customers monitors the thematic days progress. introduced.
-SPF Funding - Hwb implemented

-Fach y Wlad - to be
+UPDATE ON OUTSTANDING GOVERNANCE ISSUES IDENTIFIED IN PREVIOUS ANNUAL GOVERNANCE STATEMENTS SOURCE ISSUES RESPONSIBLE OFFICER NS/PROGRESS STATUS AGS 2021/22 No.4 Develop an Engagement and Consultation plan for the local authority.
+Media and Marketing Manager March 2023 Work has commenced - reflecting on the staff survey findings and IIP Commenced Engagement with TU - introduced a joint consultancy forum - group leaders and Chief also attends.
+Aim to improve engagement and consultation Staff feedback completed AGS 2021/22 No.5 Further development work on handling complaints and investigating complaints.
+Chief Digital Officer March 2023 Piece of work being carried out on the resource needed to investigate complaints.
+Triangulate this with FOIA and Member enquiry Commenced Review of handling of complaints has been completed.
+Next piece of work to review the investigation process at stage 2 for consistency in approach and standards needed.
+AGS 2021/22 No.6 Review the customer service that we as a Council provide and how we can further improve the customer journey.
+Media and Marketing Manager March 2023 From 1 st December 2022 - Development of Hwbs - more access to customers - thematic days introduced.
+Commenced Falls into the Digital Customer Transformation workstream - which monitors the progress.
+SPF Funding - Hwb Fach y Wlad - to be implemented

-UPDATE ON OUTSTANDING GOVERNANCE ISSUES IDENTIFIED IN PREVIOUS ANNUAL GOVERNANCE STATEMENTS SOURCE PREVIOU ISSUES JS ANNUAL GOVE RESPONSIBLE SIATEMENTS S/PROGRESS STATUS OOOROL 100020 OFFICER AOTIONO/I ROOKEOO OTATOO AGS 2021/22 No.12 Review the Governance arrangements for both Local Authority Trading Companies (LATC) with a view to aligning the arrangements and clarifying the roles of Members and Scrutiny Committees in relation to the LATCs.
+UPDATE ON OUTSTANDING GOVERNANCE ISSUES IDENTIFIED IN JS ANNUAL GOVE - SOURCE ISSUES RESPONSIBLE OFFICER S/PROGRESS STATUS AGS 2021/22 No.12 Review the Governance arrangements for both Local Authority Trading Companies (LATC) with a view to aligning the arrangements and clarifying the roles of Members and Scrutiny Committees in relation to the LATCs.
 Direct of Corporate Services Head of Legal and Administration March 2023 Monitoring Officer review carried out and completed.
 Report is being finalised.
 CWM taking a governance review report to the CWM Board.
 Commenced Update: Monitoring Officer Governance update review carried out and completed.
 Report is being finalised.
 CWM has taken a governance review report to the CWM Board. - Cwm action Complete AGS 2022/23 No.4 Governance and Audit Committee Annual Report to be produced and consideration given as to whether the annual report be presented to full Council.
 Governance & Audit Committee & Corporate Services - Head of Revenues & Financial Compliance 30 June 2024 The Chair will be presenting his report to the next meeting, then it will be presented to full Council.